-If you are stopped for suspicion of DUI or OVWI (operating while intoxicated), you will more than likely be offered a breath test or blood test.
+If you are stopped for suspicion of DUI in Indiana, you will more than likely be offered a breath test or blood test.
 However, before the officer can have you perform the test, you must be read the DUI implied consent law.
 Without this step, the test may be invalid.
 But what is implied consent and what does it mean for you and your driving privileges?

 What is DUI Implied Consent?

 Under Indiana law (I.C.
 9-30-6), when you obtain a driver’s license, you give consent to submit to chemical testing if the police have probable cause to believe you are operating a vehicle while intoxicated.

 I.C.
 9-30-6-1 states that a person “who operates a vehicle impliedly consents to submit to the chemical test provision of this chapter as a condition of operating a vehicle in Indiana.”
 In other words, when you get a driver’s license in Indiana, you agree to submit to a chemical test if an officer has probable cause to believe you are driving drunk or intoxicated.
 If you refuse, there are consequences, including the loss of your driving privileges.

 Further, if a police officer has probable cause to believe that you operated a vehicle while intoxicated(I.C.
 9-30-5), the officer shall offer the driver the opportunity to submit to a chemical test.
 This test must be given within three hours of suspected intoxicated driving.
 The police officer is also allowed to offer more than one test.
 However, they are not required to offer it to an unconscious person.
 (I.C.
 9-30-6-2).

 DUI Implied Consent – What Happens When the Officer Offers a Chemical Test?